Getting Started

 Component: NServiceBus

-One of the basic features of message queuing is the ability for the receiving endpoints to maintain service even when offline.
-In this scenario, the long lasting, durable nature of message queuing can result in a backlog of messages that are no longer relevant which, if disconnected long enough, can result in queue quotas being exceeded.
-This can ultimately result in exceptions on the message sender possibly impacting other parts of the system.
+One of the key features of message queuing is the ability for the receiving endpoints to maintain service even when offline.
+Messages remain in the queue for processing when the system comes back online.
+However, while this feature is critical for some systems, the long lasting, durable nature of message queuing can result in a backlog of messages that are no longer relevant for occasionally-connected ones.
+If the client is disconnected long enough, it can result in queue quotas being exceeded, which in turn can generate exceptions on the message sender and possibly impact other parts of the system.

-Another solution is to avoid implementing each client as an NServiceBus endpoint, but instead use a push technology, such as SignalR, to update clients only while they are connected.
+A better solution is to avoid implementing each client as an NServiceBus endpoint.
+Instead, use a push-based technology like SignalR to only send updates when clients are connected.

-This sample demonstrates how to use a SignalR server, which also acts as an NServiceBus endpoint, to push subscribed NServiceBus events to any connected SignalR clients.
+This sample demonstrates how to use a SignalR server that also acts as an NServiceBus endpoint, to push subscribed NServiceBus events to any connected SignalR clients.

 Sharing message types with SignalR